GuyMitchy/UC-Expert-Patient/README.md

    - Future improvement: Move RAG initialisation to chat window load to decrease wait time for first message response.

 4. Bug - "Midnight"
-  - Intital issue: "midnight shows as time for all food entries, followed by the correct user entered time"
+  - Intital issue: "midnight" shows as time for all food entries, followed by the correct user entered time"
-  - Solution: Altered datetime field in model to date fieled only
+  - Solution: Altered datetime field in model to date field only
   - Result: Only user entered time appears

 <br>
 <br>
 </details>